istio-ecosystem/authservice/bookinfo-example/README.md

    [`scripts/generate-self-signed-certs-for-ingress-gateway.sh`](scripts/generate-self-signed-certs-for-ingress-gateway.sh)

-## Deploy Bookinfo Using the Authservice for Token Acquisition
+## Deploy Bookinfo Using the Authservice for Token Acquisition (Sidecar integration)

 The goal of these steps is the protect the `productpage` service with OIDC authentication provided by the mesh.